WP-API/node-wpapi/README.md

   endpoint: 'http://my-site.com/wp-json',
   transport: {
     // Only override the transport for the GET method, in this example
-    // Transport methods should take a wpquery object and a callback:
+    // Transport methods should take a wpreq object and a callback:
-    get: function( wpquery, cb ) {
+    get: function( wpreq, cb ) {
-      var result = cache[ wpquery ];
+      var result = cache[ wpreq ];
       // If a cache hit is found, return it via the same callback/promise
       // signature as the default transport method: if ( result ) {